 St. Francis of Assisi Church is situated in the very heart of Kraków’s Old Town at 2 Franciszkańska Street just by the famous Pope’s Window.
 The church, currently Minor Basilica, was consecrated in 1296.
 It has been enlarged many times.
 In 1462, 1476, 1655 and 1855 the building burnt.
 Nowadays, it has a brick construction with a presbytery, transept, aisle and 3 chapels.
 Tourists usually want to see here stained glass windows made by famous Polish artist Stanisław Wyspiański and very original polychromy of the same a...

-It is a city laying abort 125 km from Cracow which is the spiritual capital of Poland.
+Czestochowa is a city laying about 125 km from Cracow which is the spiritual capital of Poland.
 Every year the sanctuary is also visited by a few million pilgrims from all over the world.
 It is the most important pilgrimage site connected to Marian devotion of the famous painting of Black Madonna.
-The sanctuary has been run by the Order of Saint Paul the Firs Hermit since 1382.
+The sanctuary has been run by the Order of Saint Paul the First Hermit since 1382.
 The painting has been famous through the ages for miracles and healings therefore, tourists can observe here many thanksgiving offerings.
-The sanctuar...
+Th...

 It is a pilgrimage destination situated about 32 km from Cracow.
 The Passion-Marian Sanctuary of St.Bernards convent was put down to World Heritage List UNESCO in 1999, being the only Calvary in the list.
 The beginnings of the construction of the Calvary date back to the year 1600.
 Right now the complex consists of basilica and monastery at the top of Żar mountain, 42 chapels and path churches.
 The monument was built in the architectural style of the late Baroque.